gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 - Once you have copied the code into the Arduino IDE Click the arrow in the upper left corner to upload the code to the SODAQ ExpLoRer
 - After the code has finished uploading open the serial monitor by navigating to `Tools > Serial Monitor`
-- Finally, Copy down the 16 character EUI code from the Serial Monitor.
+- Finally, Copy the 16-character EUI code from the Serial Monitor.

 ## Step 3 - Sign Up on The Things Network
-Now that we have our SODAQ ExpLoRer EUI code we can add it to The Things Network by following the steps below.
+Now that  you have your SODAQ ExpLoRer EUI code, it can be added  to The Things Network by following the steps below.

 1. Create an account at [The Things Network](https://account.thethingsnetwork.org/register) or sign in if you already have an account
-2. Go to the consol by clicking on the profile icon and clicking the console option.
+2. Go to the console by clicking on the profile icon and clicking the console option.
-3. select applications
+3. Select applications
-4. select add application
+4. Select add application
 5. Fill out the application ID with a unique name, add a Description and press `add application`.
 6. Press the `register device` button in the devices section.
 7. Enter a unique name for the device ID